-In 2015-16, nearly 8 million students in the nation were chronically absent, an increase of more than 800,000 students from 2013-14.
+In 2015-16, nearly 8 million students in the nation were chronically absent, an increase of roughly 790,000 students from 2013-14.
 Improved reporting accuracy appears to explain much of the growth in the number of chronically absent students.

-Chronic absence is a pervasive challenge affecting the entire nation.
-Nationwide, 15 percent of all students - or one out of seven - is chronically absent.
-In eight states and the District of Columbia, more than 20 percent of students were chronically absent in 2015-16.
-In 58 percent of schools nationwide - or about 52,000 schools - at least one out of 10 students was chronically absent.
+2 Chronic absence is a pervasive challenge affecting the entire nation.
+Nationwide, 16 percent of all students - or one out of seven - is chronically absent.
+In six states and the District of Columbia, more than 20 percent of students were chronically absent in 2015-16.
+In 59 percent of schools nationwide - or roughly 55,000 schools - at least one out of 10 students was chronically absent.

-The percentage of schools with at least 20 percent or more students chronically absent increased between 2013-14 and 2015-16.

-The proportion of schools with high (20-29 percent of students) and extreme (30 percent or more of students) levels of chronic absence increased from 11 to 13 percent and 9 to 11 percent, respectively.
+3 The percentage of schools with at least 20 percent or more students chronically absent increased between 2013-14 and 2015-16.
+The proportion of schools with high (20-29 percent of students) and extreme (30 percent or more of students) levels of chronic absence increased from 11 to 13 percent and 9 to 12 percent, respectively.
 On average, 24 percent of all schools in a state have either high or extreme levels of chronic absence.
 (See Appendix A in the full report for a comparison state table.)

-Just over half (nearly 52 percent) of all chronically absent students are concentrated in schools with high or extreme levels of chronic absence, while over a third (33 percent) attend schools with significant levels (10-19 percent of students) of chronic absence.
+Just over half (nearly 53 percent) of all chronically absent students are concentrated in schools with high or extreme levels of chronic absence, while over a third (34 percent) attend schools with significant levels (10-19 percent of students) of chronic absence.
+5 While nearly half (45 percent) of high schools have high and extreme levels of chronic absence, elementary schools should not be overlooked.
+By number, about the same number of elementary schools (8,316) and high schools (8,318) have high or extreme chronic absence.

-- While nearly half (44 percent) of high schools have high and extreme levels of chronic absence, elementary schools should not be overlooked.
-By number, slightly more elementary schools than high schools have high and extreme levels of chronic absence (8,363 vs 8,131 respectively). - Schools serving children in special education, alternative education and vocational education are much more likely to have extreme levels of chronic absence.
-Further analysis is needed to better understand this. - Schools with high levels of poverty are more likely to experience high and extreme chronic absence.
+5 Schools serving children in special education, alternative education and vocational education are much more likely to have extreme levels of chronic absence.
+Further analysis is needed to better understand this.

+Schools with high levels of poverty are more likely to experience high and extreme chronic absence.
 But this is not always the case.
-Some high-poverty schools have low chronic absence because they have adopted effective, prevention-oriented approaches that motivate daily attendance and help students and their families overcome challenges to getting to class.
+Some high-poverty schools have low chronic absence because they have adopted effective, preventionoriented approaches that motivate daily attendance and help students and their families overcome challenges to getting to class.
 Chronic absence is found in every locale - rural, town, suburban and city.
 National data shows a slightly higher concentration for cities but high levels exist in every locale.

-Data suggests that poverty, not locale,

-- remains the driving factor for chronic absence.
+Data suggests that poverty, not locale, remains the driving factor for chronic absence.
 Levels of chronic absence are much higher, regardless of locale, in schools where a majority (75 percent or more) of students live in poverty.
-Low levels of chronic absence are most common in schools where a minority (less than a quarter) of students live in poverty, regardless of locale. - Chronic absence disproportionately affects particular student populations.
+Low levels of chronic absence are most common in schools where a minority (less than a quarter) of students live in poverty, regardless of locale.

+Chronic absence disproportionately affects particular student populations.
 Patterns, however, vary across states and locales.
 National data show that while the majority of students of any demographic group are NOT chronically absent, some populations are more likely to experience chronic absence than others.